AhsaanPatterson/Elastic-SIEM-Lab/README.md

 4. Under the “Define rule” section, select the “Custom query” option from the dropdown menu.
 </br>
 </br>
-5. Under “Custom query,” set the conditions for the rule.
-You can use the following query to detect Nmap scan events.
+5. In the “Custom query” section, specify the conditions for the rule.
+You can utilize the following query to identify Nmap scan events.
 </br>
 </br>
 <img src="https://imgur.com/6OFw2yM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>